arp242/errors/README.markdown

    in `zgo.at/goatcounter/...`

-   You can control the maximum stack size with `errors.StackSize`; set to `0` to disable adding stack traces alltogether (i.e. on production).
+   You can control the maximum stack size with `errors.StackSize`; set to `0` to disable adding stack traces altogether (i.e. on production).

+3. `Group` type for collecting grouped errors.